 Is CPP alone enough for retirement?

-If you live very simply and your house is paid for, you might squeak by on CPP and OAS alone, but it's good to have a backup plan.
+If you live simply and your house is paid for, you might squeak by on CPP and OAS alone, but it’s good to have a backup plan.
 What kind of backup plan?
-A Tax-Free Savings Account or a Registered Retirement Savings Plan would be good.
-Or even both.
+A TFSA or an RRSP are both good options.

 The Canada Pension Plan (CPP) is a monthly, taxable pension benefit designed to help replace part of your income after you retire.
 If eligible, you can start drawing CPP at age 60 for a reduced benefit, 65 for the full benefit, and 70 for an enhanced benefit.